 One of Prophet’s core values is to be “Fearlessly Human”—a promise to bring our whole selves to the table.
-While this commitment is seen across our work and the relationships we make with clients, there is nothing more emblematic than our biennial Prophet for Nonprofit auction.
+While this commitment is seen across our work and the relationships we make with clients, there is nothing more emblematic than our biennial Prophet Impact (formerly P4NP – Prophet for Nonprofit) auction.
 In the span of two weeks, every Propheteer is encouraged to get involved by donating and/or bidding on items to raise money for a selected nonprofit.

 Not Your Standard Fundraiser

 Donations come in all forms, but each item or service that is donated sheds light on the hobbies and passions of Prophet’s employees.
 From home-cooked meals to a curated map of hiking trails to tickets to a flashy restaurant opening, this year’s donations spanned topics, regions, prices and interests.

 In addition to being an opportunity for employees to share their full selves, the Prophet for Nonprofit auction garners great enthusiasm from employees because of its larger mission: to support a nonprofit who is delivering positive change to communities beyond our own.